 Detailed answers to some of the most frequently asked questions from Atari VCS backers, fans, and press.

-In this new Q&A, Atari VCS Chief Operating Officer Michael Arzt once again takes time to respond to a range of recent questions regarding the Atari VCS, discussing the company’s approach as they prepare for the product’s launch in Fall 2020.
+In this new Q&A, Atari VCS Chief Operating Officer Michael Arzt once again takes time to respond to a range of recent questions regarding the Atari VCS, discussing the company’s approach as they prepare for the product’s launch in late 2020.

 Q: How do you define the Atari VCS?
 Is it a game console?
 Is it a PC?
 Both?
 What exactly does it do?